jessihamel/geo_triangulate/README.md

 # [Geo Triangulate](https://jessihamel.github.io/geo_triangulate)

 Geo Triangulate is a utility app that converts geojson files to triangles for rendering as a globe in three dimensions.
+It relies heavily on the awesome [d3-geo-voronoi] (https://github.com/Fil/d3-geo-voronoi) to calculate triangles.

 Try it [here](https://jessihamel.github.io/geo_triangulate).